juanferEspinosa/ga4-datalayers/README.md

 ## What could you find here

-The repository will list a simple e-commerce datalayer setup I implemented in my [blog](juanferespinosa.com/blog/ecommerce/products), where you could find the details.
+The repository will list a simple e-commerce datalayer setup I implemented in my [blog](juanferespinosa.com/blog/ecommerce/products), where you could find a step-by-step guide.

 According to [Google documentation](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag) there are several default event names for tracking information in e-commerce.